bluewave-labs/bluewave-hrm/README.md

 ## Features

-The BlueWave HRM is a people and resource management application for your organization.
+Headcount is a people and resource management application for your organization.
 It has the following features:

 - Team management
 - Employee management
 - Time off & vacation management
 - Reporting
+- Surveys

 ## Tech stack